-18.144.040 Approval and Review Criteria.

-- (1) Notwithstanding any provisions in this title to the contrary, an application for a permit for a use listed in CCC 18.144.030 shall be allowed if it meets the following criteria: - (a) The site must be designated as a mineral or aggregate resource site or an energy source site on an inventory of significant Goal 5 resources in the comprehensive plan.
+- 18.144.040 Approval and Review Criteria. - (1) Notwithstanding any provisions in this title to the contrary, an application for a permit for a use listed in CCC 18.144.030 shall be allowed if it meets the following criteria: - (a) The site must be designated as a mineral or aggregate resource site or an energy source site on an inventory of significant Goal 5 resources in the comprehensive plan.

-Proposed Finding: Applicant submitted a plan amendment application (217-24-000197-PLNG) requesting the Mining Area be added to the Aggregate Inventory in the Crook County Comprehensive Plan.
-If the Board of County Commissioners approve the addition of the Mining Area to the Aggregate Inventory, this criterion can be met.
-A condition is included that requires the Mining Area be added to the Aggregate Inventory.
+Finding: Applicant submitted a plan amendment application (217-24-000197-PLNG) requesting the Mining Area be added to the Aggregate Inventory in the Crook County Comprehensive Plan.
+The Board of County Commissioners approved the addition of the Mining Area to the Aggregate Inventory, thus this criterion is met.